 I MARKET OVERVIEW

 The Dubai International Financial Centre (DIFC) is a free zone within the United Arab Emirates (UAE), which was established in 2004.
-The DIFC is a common law jurisdiction – an enclave within the UAE's otherwise civil law legal system – and has its own courts (DIFC Courts), where proceedings are governed by the Rules of the DIFC Courts (RDC), which are closely modelled on the English Civil Procedure Rules.
-The DIFC also has its own civil and commercial legal framework, which is different from the UAE law onshore.
+The DIFC is a common law jurisdiction – an enclave within the UAE's otherwise civil law legal system – and has its own courts (the DIFC Courts), where proceedings are governed by the Rules of the DIFC Courts (RDC), which are closely modelled on the English Civil Procedure Rules.
+The DIFC also has its own civil and commercial legal framework, which is different from the onshore UAE law.
 As part of that framework, the DIFC has its own Arbitration Law,2 which is based on the UNCITRAL Model Law.

-Since their establishment in 2011, the DIFC Courts' caseload has increased steadily, and they are becoming the preferred dispute resolution forum in the region for both local and regional parties, as well as parties from other international jurisdictions.
-According to DIFC's annual report for 2017, the total number of cases before the DIFC Courts and arbitration was 520 with the average value of 24,425,369 dirhams at the Court of First Instance and arbitration and with the average value of the enforcement cases being 49,538,813 dirhams.3 In the first half of 2018, the DIFC Courts reported 64 per cent increase in the number of cases compared to the same period in 2017.4 This, in turn, indicates potential for growth for litigation funding.
+Since their establishment in 2011, the DIFC Courts have seen their caseload increase steadily, and they are becoming the preferred dispute resolution forum in the region for both local and regional parties, as well as for parties from other international jurisdictions.
+According to the DIFC's annual report for 2018, the total number of cases before the DIFC Courts and in arbitration was 670, with an average value of 188,865,211 dirhams for cases before the Court of First Instance and in arbitration; an average value of 134,365 dirhams for cases before the Small Claims Tribunal; and with the average value of enforcement cases being 57,431,557 dirhams.3 In the first half of 2019, the DIFC Courts reported that a total of 463 cases were filed across all its divisions, which meant that there was a 25 per cent increase in the number of cases compared to the same period in 2018.4 This, in turn, indicates potential for growth for litigation funding.

 As things stand, there are no funders based in the DIFC.
 However, various international funders have funded disputes in the DIFC in the past or have expressed interest in doing so in the future.